alpaca-core/alpaca-core-sdk/doc/intro.md

 To make this pseudo-code not-so-pseudo, we need the...

-### Programming-language API
+### Language API

 This is the code one writes to call the Inference API from a given programming language.

 Here's a quip:

 > The Inference API is different for each model type and the same for all programming languages.
-The Programming-language API is the same for all model types and different for each programming language.
+The Language API is the same for all model types and different for each programming language.

 It's what gives you the concrete representations of `Model`, `Instance`, `op`-s, and `Dict`, and most importantly a way to create models.